 13. OUTCOMES AND SIGNIFICANCE

-Through conducting the following study, we hope to be able to achieve the objective of investigating the efficacy of FK in monitoring fetal movements trans abdominally accurately in comparison to the subjective methods employed at present.
+Through conducting the following study, we hope to be able to achieve the objective of investigating the efficacy of Fetal Kicks device in monitoring fetal movements trans abdominally accurately in comparison to the subjective methods employed at present.

 The benefits of conducting the following study will be: